Roopaish/Flutter-RoadMap/README.md

   create: (ctx) => Products(), // provide instance of Products() in all child widgets
   child: MaterialApp(),
 );
-// Now if something is changed in the Product class and we call notifyListeners(), only the child widgets which are listening will be rebuild
+// Now if something is changed in the Product class and we call notifyListeners() and only the child widgets which are listening will be rebuild

 // Accessing data provided by provider to direct or indirect child
 // .of is generic type and we only want Products here
-// Since Products is provided by ChangeNotifierProvider with create property, we can access it here class ProductsGrid extends StatelessWidget {
+// Since Products is provided by ChangeNotifierProvider with create property, we can access it here
+// Only ProductsGrid will rebuild if Products is changed class ProductsGrid extends StatelessWidget {
   @override
   Widget build(BuildContext context) {